Annuity Tax Consequences

 The sale of annuity payments from a structured settlement will not be taxable as income, in general.
 However, in some instances there is tax liability when those annuity payments are sold, so it’s important to plan accordingly.

 As usual, it’s advisable to consult a qualified tax professional before selling annuity payments.

-If a structured settlement or annuity payments are sold in exchange for a lump sum, those funds are usually not taxable.
+If a structured settlement is sold in exchange for a lump sum, those funds are usually not taxable.
 By law, under most circumstances the IRS is not permitted to tax income from a structured settlement regardless of whether it’s paid out over a series of payments or in one lump sum.
 The policy behind this law is that structured settlements are intended to afford financial stability and security to the recipients.
 But, it should be made clear that various taxes come into play regarding specific types of structured settlement transfers.

 Situations in which a worker is injured or afflicted with an illness because of their work, insurance companies can offer to pay the claim via a structured settlement.
 In these situations, the settlement funds are not taxable.
 As such, the injured or ill worker is permitted to sell future settlement payments and the funds received for that sale not be subject to taxation.

 Tax implications when selling an annuity

 Although an annuitant has the ability to sell annuity payment rights from most types of annuities (certain accounts are excluded, such as annuities in IRA accounts), the annuitant nonetheless has to pay taxes on gains.

 Also, if an annuity is sold that was not part of a court-approved settlement, then those earnings will be taxable.
 In addition, the annuitant would have to pay a 10% penalty if the annuitant is under age 59 ½.